HYYH130613/Weather-Data-Analysis/README.md

-This project collects weather data from the Open-Meteo API and saves it to a CSV file using pandas.
+This project collects weather data from the Open-Meteo and saves it to a CSV file using pandas.
 The data can be analyzed: view averages, minimums/maximums, and plot temperature.

 Technologies